Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 ### A virtual machine

-This virtual machine is safe (since it\'s sandboxed, it can\'t reach into other parts of the code and cause security vulnerabilities.
-We also saw that it\'s as easy as implementing a stack and popping and pushing off of it.
+This virtual machine is safe (since it's sandboxed, it can't reach into other parts of the code and cause security vulnerabilities.
+We also saw that it's as easy as implementing a stack and popping and pushing off of it.

 ### Spellcasting tools

-We saw that it was easy to interpret the code, but we haven\'t generated the bytecode.
-We can use tools like lex or yacc to do this, but that\'s for another time.
+We saw that it was easy to interpret the code, but we haven't generated the bytecode.
+We can use tools like lex or yacc to do this, but that's for another time.

 ## Design Decisions